wearedevx/keystone/docs/README.md

 $ ks login account.id.blockstack # sign with your blockstack id
 ```

-#### Why do I have to sign on Keystone.sh?
+#### Why do I have to sign-in on Keystone.sh?

-The sign in process that happens between your terminal and keystone.sh allow you to access the Blockstack platform outside your browser.
+The sign-in in process that happens between your terminal and keystone.sh allow you to access the Blockstack platform outside your browser.
 It makes sharing and contributing secrets possible between many users in a secure way.

 As the source code is available on Github, you can freely host your own version and register your app to Blockstack.